Keep Up With McLean!

 Receive the latest news in your inbox each month.

 “Sounding the Alarm,” an Autism Speaks-produced documentary that chronicles the lives of families living with autism, was screened for the McLean community on March 25, followed by a lineup of panelists who discussed different aspects of autism, including Liz Feld, president of Autism Speaks, which is the world’s leading autism science and advocacy organization.

-The documentary was part of an event designed to bring the hospital’s autism research and clinical communities together, said Bill Carlezon, PhD, director of the behavioral genetics laboratory and associate director of the Basic Neuroscience Division at McLean, and professor of psychiatry and neuroscience at Harvard Medical School.
+The documentary was part of an event designed to bring the hospital’s autism research and clinical communities together, said Bill Carlezon, PhD, director of the behavioral genetics laboratory and associate director of the Center of Excellence in Basic Neuroscience at McLean, and professor of psychiatry and neuroscience at Harvard Medical School.